19 December 2008

 Well, never fear.
 We at HARPO would rather not put you sleep, but make your introduction and registration with the compliance training programs with the Collaborative Institutional Training Initiative (CITI ) a bit easier.

-Human Participant Use, Animal Care and Use and Responsible Conduct of Research.
+Currently, there are several compliance training programs to take, including Human Participant Use, Animal Care and Use and Responsible Conduct of Research.

 Click on the http://www.umbc.edu/HARPO/training.htm to view the program that interests you or are required to review before conducting research.
 Select the slide show to view; additional registration instructions are available for download.